or “How The New Edition of This Book Beloved By Knitters, Came About….”

 Who’d have imagined the common teasel could be so… political?

 Below are images of dipsacus sativus, fullonum, and one of the seed-heads from the Sherburn teasels.
 Are these survivors descendents from the Napoleonic era crop?
 Could that even be possible?
-I suspect today I was only a couple of fields down from where Walker stood with his sketch book or easel in 1813.
+Today, I was only a couple of fields down from where Walker stood with his sketch book or easel in 1813.
 And there is a corner of that field that is forever West Riding wool industry.